habpygo/webmamgiota/README.md

-# mamgoiota
+# webmamgiota

-This is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang.
+`webmamgiota` is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang via a web UI

 This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.
-Name of the project will change to `webmamgoiota` as we want to have a nice interface to send, receive and get a list of past messages send to a particular address.

 ## Install